SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification: Related Work

 \paragraph{Lossless acceleration.} Prior work has explored the idea of using an LLM as a verifier instead of a decoder to boost inference.
 For example, Yang et al.~\cite{yang2023inference} introduced {\em inference with reference}, which leverages the overlap between an LLM's output and the references obtained by retrieving documents, and checks each reference's appropriateness by examining the decoding results of the LLM.
 Motivated by the idea of speculative execution in processor optimizations~\cite{burton1985speculative, hennessy2011computer}, recent work proposed {\em speculative decoding}, which uses a small language model to produce a sequence of tokens and examines the correctness of these tokens using an LLM~\cite{leviathan2022fast, xiaspeculative, stern2018blockwise, chen2023accelerating, gante2023assisted}.
-There are three key differences between \Sys and these prior works.
+There are two key differences between \Sys and these prior works.
 First, instead of only considering a single sequence of tokens, \Sys generates and verifies a token tree, whose nodes each represent a unique token sequence. \Sys performs tree attention to compute the attention output of these token sequences in parallel and uses a novel tree-based decoding algorithm to reuse intermediate results shared across these sequences.
-Second, prior attempts generally consider a single small language model for speculation, which cannot align well with an LLM due to the model capacity gap between them. \Sys introduces collective boost-tuning to adapt different SSMs to align with an LLM under different scenarios, which largely increases the coverage of the speculated token trees produced by \Sys.
-Third, an additional challenge \Sys has to address is deciding the speculative configuration for a given speculation task. \Sys leverages an important observation that the tokens generated by an LLM involve diverse difficulties to speculate, and uses a learning-based speculator to learn to decide which SSMs to use and the speculative configurations for them.
+Second, prior attempts generally consider a single small language model for speculation, which cannot align well with an LLM due to the model capacity gap between them. \Sys introduces two novel speculation methods, including 1) expanding from a single SSM and 2) merging from multiple fine-tuned SSMs, and the generated token tree largely increases the coverage of the LLM's output.